 In contrast, Muslims believe that there is only one god, Allah.
 Theirs is a religion of works based on five basic "pillars."
 Muslims must affirm that "there is no god but Allah, and Mohammed is his prophet."
 They are also required to pray five times a day, give alms to the poor, fast during the month of Ramadan, and try to make at least one pilgrimage to Mecca.

-* Pray that Christians will have a burden to reach their Muslim neighbors.
+Pray that Christians will have a burden to reach their neighbors.

-* Pray that the war-torn Indo-Pakistani of many countries will begin to call on God for help.
+Pray that the Indo-Pakistani of many countries will begin to call on God for help.